Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9V_3E9_masw.md

 ### Transcript

-> we've got we've got a little bit of, awkward announcement yeah i guess it's the state of dev you guys it's, yeah you all want some state of dev updates
+> we've got we've got a little bit of, awkward announcement yeah I guess it's the state of dev you guys it's, yeah you all want some state of dev updates
 >
 > [Laughter]
 >